 The Amphibious Teachers and the Green Sahara: The Dogon Nommo and the Pre-Desertification Indigo Civilization

-The Dogon of present-day Mali preserve one of the most elaborate and systematic creation cosmologies in sub-Saharan Africa.
-The supreme creator Amma sends the Nommo, amphibious ancestor-teachers, to give humanity language, agriculture, and ritual.
-The Urantia Book documents the pre-desertification Sahara as the home of the most progressive indigo-race settlements.
-The Dogon migration path and specific teaching-pattern preserves the memory of this lost civilization.
+The Dogon of Mali carry one of the most elaborate cosmologies in sub-Saharan Africa.
+The supreme creator Amma sends the Nommo, amphibious teachers who give humanity language, agriculture, and ritual.
+The Urantia Book documents the Green Sahara as the home of the indigo race's most advanced settlements.
+The Dogon migration path and the shape of their teachings preserve the memory of that lost civilization.

 Pre-desertification Saharan indigo civilization = Dogon cosmology: Amma the creator and the Nommo who taught civilization